ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/pack.md

 ManagedWarehouse = the current Warehouse

-ManagedWarehouseLocation = the Warehouse Location specified during the packing
+ManagedWarehouseLocation = the Destination location specified during the packing

 LogisticUnit = the LU specified or created during the packing